henrystoll/refugee-hatespeech/README.md

 # UNHCR Hatespeech Detection
+**Creators:** Frederik Gaasdal Jensen & Henry Alexander Stoll

-## Overview
+## About this Repo

-This is your new Kedro project, which was generated using `Kedro 0.18.1`.
+This repository is built using Kedro, which makes it possible to have a more clear structure of a project.
+More specifically, Kedro uses nodes and pipelines to orchestrate data flows.

+***Node:*** a Python function

+***Pipeline:*** a sequence of nodes

-Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.
+To understand the Kedro better, take a look at [Kedro documentation](https://kedro.readthedocs.io).

-## Rules and guidelines

-In order to get the best out of the template:

-* Don't remove any lines from the `.gitignore` file we provide
-* Make sure your results can be reproduced by following a [data engineering convention](https://kedro.readthedocs.io/en/stable/faq/faq.html#what-is-data-engineering-convention)
-* Don't commit data to your repository
-* Don't commit any credentials or your local configuration to your repository.
-Keep all your credentials and local configuration in `conf/local/`
+This project provides **two pipelines**:

+1. Data Processing
+2. Model Inference

+### Data Processing:
+In this pipeline, all the 12 source datasets (the ones used for training the model) are loaded, preprocessed, combined, and split into train/val/test.

+The Hatecheck and UNHCR datasets are also loaded and preprocessed in this pipeline.

+### Model Inference:
+This pipeline downloads a tokenizer and transformer model, which are used to calculate predictions.

-## How to install kedro on a Windows Machine
+## How to install Kedro on a Windows Machine?

 1. Create a new conda environment
-2. Install kedro with the following command:
+2. Install Kedro with the following command:

 ```bash
 conda install -c conda-forge kedro